 Question 3: Please describe your experience of currently available treatments Question 4: In what aspects of living with their condition do patients need most help?
-Views of the patients, carers and their families on the difference the new medicine may make Question 5: Please provide details of how you gathered information about the new medicine e.g. helpline, focus groups, published or unpublished research, user-perspective literature (e.g. personal stories), questionnaires, one to one discussions
+Views of the patients, carers and their families on the difference the new medicine may make e.g. helpline, focus groups, published or unpublished research, user-perspective literature (e.g. personal stories), questionnaires, one to one discussions